This Discussion channel is currently closed.

 Default_avatar

-Adrian Gerhard over 6 years ago
+Adrian Gerhard about 7 years ago

 I've arranged my comment into 7 sections with my references listed at the bottom.